I’ve seen that incensed expression before

 Railing against the shadows

 Desperate for those moments clustered around campfires:

 The smoke gathers and advances upon forbidding mires

-As we find ourselves amidst loss and disrepair
+As we search for ourselves amidst loss and ruin

 In retreat even as we earnestly stand our ground